-The TrustFactory CA's CPS will describe specific circumstances for revocation.
-Whenever a revocation circumstance occurs, the associated certificate will be revoked and placed on the CRL.
+The TrustFactory CA's CPS will describe the specific circumstances for revocation as applicable to that CA. Whenever a revocation circumstance occurs, the associated certificate will be revoked and placed on the CRL.
 Revoked certificates will be included on all new publications of the certificate status information until the certificates expire.